core-wg/senml-spec/draft-ietf-core-senml.md

-Obviously, "now"-referenced SenML records are only useful within a specific communication context (e.g., based on information on when the SenML pack was sent) or together with some other context information that can be used for deriving a meaning of "now"; the expectation for any archival use is that they will be processed into UTC-referenced records before that context would cease to be available.
+Obviously, "now"-referenced SenML records are only useful within a specific communication context (e.g., based on information on when the SenML pack, or a specific record in a SensML stream, was sent) or together with some other context information that can be used for deriving a meaning of "now"; the expectation for any archival use is that they will be processed into UTC-referenced records before that context would cease to be available.